flo-schu/Tainter/README.md

 to execute the model code, navigate (cd) into scripts directory.
 From here all scripts in the main directory can be executed.

-Prefixes correspond to figures displayed in the publication

 The files __macroscopic_approximation.py__ and __stochastic_model.py__ are
 very basic scripts which execute the main modules of the code.

-data for f4 was generated on a high perfomance cluster.
-The necessary files for this computation are found under scripts/cluster.
-These files need to be slightly adapted to suit file structure.
-Simulations can be carried out on a normal computer if the resolution of parameters is reduced.
+In order to modify the output plot of __stochastic_plot.py__, __stochastic_model.py__ needs to be executed with desired paramter settings.
+The corresponding directories will appear under /data/YYYYMMDD_HHMM.
+Where the time corresponds to the current system time.
+These names need to be inserted into __stochastic_plot.py__.
+As a help, three example runs have been already included in a data directory.

 ## Analyses